sigasi/sigasi_insights/content/manual/views.md

 The VUnit View allows to get a quick overview of your VUnit test runs and to monitor ongoing test runs.

-With the icons on top of the View you can
+With the icons on top of the view you can

 * Filter the output to show failures only
 * Rerun a test
 * Stop ongoing VUnit test runs
 * View the test run history

-# Preprocessor view
+# Preprocessor View

 {{< verilog_only >}}

 {{< figure src="/img/manual/preprocessor-view.png" >}}

-In the preprocessor view you can preview the expanded text of Verilog macros.
+In the Preprocessor View you can preview the expanded text of Verilog macros.
 This view automatically synchronizes with the active editor.
-When you select text in the (System)Verilog editor, the expanded text will be highlighted in the Preprocessor view.
-This also works the other way: when you select text in the Preprocessor view, the corresponding, original source will be selected in the editor.
+When you select text in the (System)Verilog editor, the expanded text will be highlighted in the Preprocessor View.
+This also works the other way: when you select text in the Preprocessor View, the corresponding, original source will be selected in the editor.

 # Class Hierarchy View